Pay-As-You-Go Car Insurance Approved in California

 Those who agree to self-report their odometer readings at the beginning and end of each policy period, or agree to allow State Farm to access their mileage data automatically when the insured’s vehicle has an active On Star system, will be offered an initial 5% discount for the first policy term.

-The “Automobile Club of Southern California’s Pay-Drive program” will be made available to insured drivers on February 1, 2011, with rates one to 10.5% lower than those insured in the same “mileage band” who simply estimate their mileage.
+The “Automobile Club of Southern California’s Pay-Drive program” will be made available to insured drivers on February 1, 2011, with rates on an auto policy at 1-10.5% lower than those insured in the same ‘mileage band’ who simply estimate their mileage.

 The insured’s vehicle will require a tracking device (or methods mentioned above) that allows the insurer to gather data to verify the mileage.